-- Passing the EUR Mathematics deficiency test level 2, minimum score 7.0 to be taken for this purpose.
-This test is at the same level as the VWO exams Mathematics A or the International Baccalaureate: Mathematics, standard level (further information regarding the precise subjects are announced at least one month in advance on the EUR website); - CCVX exam VWO wiskunde A min score 7.0; - VWO wiskunde B min score 6.0; - Boswell Beta exam VWO wiskunde A 7.0 or VWO wiskunde B 6.0; - OMPT-A exam min score 75% (max 2 attempts). - All scores must be submitted no later than the 1st of April. - 2.
-The requirement concerning mastery of the English language is fulfilled if the candidate has an unrounded grade of 7.0 for English at VWO level by the 31 January application deadline, as demonstrated by supporting documents, or can submit an English proficiency test score report (see article 7.5 for the specific requirements) by the 1st of April.
-However, no further requirements concerning mastery of the English language are imposed for candidates who come from English-speaking countries or in a native-English-speaking country.
+- 1. Deficiencies in the previous education with regard to the subject Mathematics are eliminated by one of the following tests: - Passing the EUR Mathematics deficiency test level 2, minimum score 7.0 to be taken for this purpose.
+This test is at the same level as the VWO exams Mathematics A (further information regarding the precise subjects are announced at least one month in advance on the EUR website); - CCVX exam VWO wiskunde A minimum score 7.0; - VWO wiskunde B minimum score 6.0; - Boswell Beta exam VWO wiskunde A minimum score 7.0 or VWO wiskunde B minimum score 6.0; - OMPT-A or OMPT-F exam minimum score 75% (maximum of 2 attempts).

+All scores must be submitted no later than the 15th of March.

+2. The requirement concerning mastery of the English language is fulfilled if the candidate has an unrounded grade of 7.0 for English at VWO level by the 31 January application deadline, as demonstrated by supporting documents, or can submit an English proficiency test score report (see article 7.5 for the specific requirements) by the 15th of March.
+However, no further requirements concerning mastery of the English language are imposed for candidates who come from a native-English-speaking country (see the RSM website for specific requirements).